-This week-long workshop is designed to provide professional journalists and writers the opportunity to learn and practice the craft of long-form literary nonfiction.
+This invitation-only workshop provides professional writers and journalists a unique opportunity to practice the craft of literary nonfiction in Archer City Texas, a one-stoplight town with a rich literary history.
 Unlike other writing workshops that offer group feedback on existing stories, this immersive program requires active, hands-on practice in a real-world environment.
 Think of it as Spring Training for the sport of storytelling.

 The point of this workshop is not necessarily to publish.
 It's to learn and grow as storytellers.
-The program exists to give working writers a chance to practice the craft and experiment without the pressure of publishing.
+We aim to give working writers a chance to practice the craft and experiment without the pressure of publishing or the fear of failure.
 If individuals desire to create a publishable piece through the exercises, we support that.
 But it is not an expectation.
 In fact, we want to liberate our writers for one full week from the burden of expectations.

 Here’s what some attendees from last year had to say: